monhi/Lottery/README.md

 # Using the web interface

 Steps to use the web interface:
-0. Run "npm intstall" to download all dependencies and packages for this project.
+0. Run `npm intstall` to download all dependencies and packages for this project.

-1. Open a new terminal and run local hardhat server by running  "npx hardhat node". then a local version of hardhat will run and you can not use that terminal for other purposes.
+1. Open a new terminal and run local hardhat server by running  `npx hardhat node`. then a local version of hardhat will run and you can not use that terminal for other purposes.